Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

-# EliteMining - VoiceAttack Profile for Elite Dangerous
+# EliteMining - VoiceAttack Profile for almost Hands-free Mining in Elite Dangerous

 This repository contains the "EliteMining" VoiceAttack profile, designed specifically for mining operations in Elite Dangerous.